Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 The user will need to have appropriate permissions in order for your application to perform certain actions.
 To understand the different permissions involved when using Data Lake Analytics, see [Add a new user](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-manage-use-portal#add-a-new-user).

+Here's some sample code showing how to sign in your user:

+     abc

 ### Caching the user's login session
+The basic case for the user popup approach is that the end-user will log in each time the application is run.
+Often for convenience, application developers choose to allow their users to sign in once and have the application keep track of the session, even after closing and reopening the application.
+To do this with [Azure's .NET SDK for client authentication](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime.Azure.Authentication), you'll need to use a token cache.

+A token cache is an object that stores tokens for retrieval by your application.
+This object can be saved to a file, and it can be loaded from a file when your application initializes.
+If the user's token is available and still valid, the user popup won't need to be shown.
+Here's some sample code showing how to load and use a ``TokenCache``:

+     abc

 ## Non-interactive - Service principal / application